IQ-FERO/CompNet-/README.md

 # CompNet-
-An Assignment assignment in 5th semester of Computer Networking F23BSAI-BLUE
+An Assignment in 5th semester of Computer Networking F23BSAI-BLUE

 Ibadullah Qureshi